 - US Centre for Disease Control: A framework for evaluation and other evaluation resources

 Useful resources for food prices, purchasing, consumption, diet, nutrition and health.

 - Family Food Statistics is the source of detailed statistical information on purchased quantities, expenditure and nutrient intakes derived from both household and eating out food and drink.

 - The National Diet and Nutrition Survey (NDNS) is a continuous cross-sectional survey of the food consumption, nutrient intakes and nutritional status of the general population aged 18 months upwards living in private households in the UK.
 It covers all four countries of the UK and is designed to be representative of the UK population.

-- Living Costs and Food Survey list of datasets (previously known as Expenditure and Food Survey).
+- Living Costs and Food Survey (previously known as Expenditure and Food Survey).
 A household expenditure survey with details about foods and beverages purchased.

 - The annual Food Statistics Pocketbook provides a round-up of statistics on food covering the economic, social and environmental aspects of the food we eat (excluding agriculture).

 - The Scientific Advisory Committee on Nutrition (SACN) is an advisory Committee of independent experts that provides advice to the Department of Health as well as other government agencies and Departments.
 Its remit includes matters concerning nutrient content of individual foods, advice on diet and the nutritional status of people.